 Dr. Yeargan determines if regenerative medicine makes a good treatment for your joint pain during your consultation.
 In some cases, he may suggest other treatments prior to recommending regenerative medicine.

-For expert care for your joint pain from an orthopedic surgeon who uses innovative treatments that may prevent or delay your need for surgery, call The Regenerative Medicine Clinic or select the online booking feature today.
+For expert care for your joint pain from an orthopedic surgeon who uses innovative treatments that may prevent or delay your need for surgery, call The Regenerative Medicine Clinic.